mzazon/awesome-cloud-projects/aws/multi-service-monitoring-dashboards/multi-service-monitoring-dashboards.md

         --payload '{}' \
         /tmp/infra-response.json

-    # Wait a moment for metrics to be available
+    # Wait for metrics to be available in CloudWatch
-    sleep 30
+    sleep 60

     # Test alarm state (they should be in INSUFFICIENT_DATA initially)
     aws cloudwatch describe-alarms \